jundalisay/superbnetlify/content/en/research/ranald/hands/chapter-02.md

 completely negate the signposts extremely important to decide, quite early in the process of an analysis, just which are the domi- nant characteristics.

-Size, both length and thickness, and the gen- eral contours of a hand
+Size, both length and thickness, and the general contours of a hand

 A
 will indicate
 which